roman-neuhauser/fake/README.rst

     -o      Output.
 Created fake will emit current stdin to its stdout.
     -v      Verbose.
 Reflect received argv on stderr.
+    -w      Which.
+Print pathname of the fake that would receive given CMD [ARG...].
     -x N    Exit code.
 Fake should exit with N.